thangckt/thangckt.github.io/docs/index.md

   <p>
     This site serves as the repo for my personal notes. <br>
     The contents reflect neither community nor third-party rules, rather, they're messy, improvised, and inevitable for some rare situations but inapplicable for almost others.  <br>
-    It's normal if you find nothing valuable here since they weren't been noted for you, then enjoy Felix's excellent pieces.
+    It isn't abnormal if you find nothing valuable here since they weren't been noted for you, then enjoy Felix's excellent pieces.
   </p>
   </div>
   <!-- The site is my dark valley in essence; I'd be glad if you could find anything valid.
 Alternatively, just enjoin Felix's excellent pieces; you may find interest in his last Concerto Opus 64. -->